Braidner/DiffUtils/README.md

 DiffUtils.merge(testEntityInstance1, testEntityInstance2, false)
 ```

-If you want create own format of changes you should implement `Difference` interface.
+If you want create your own format of changes you should implement `Difference` interface.